Our Blog

 EAP-TLS (Transport Layer Security)

 EAP-TLS is renowned for its security, utilising mutual authentication that requires both the client and server to present valid digital certificates.
-This method provides strong security through mutual authentication and encryption but is complex and costly due to the need for public key infrastructure (PKI).
+This method provides strong encryption and authentication but requires investment in PKI infrastructure.

 EAP-TTLS (Tunnelled Transport Layer Security)